TZstatsADS/ads-spring2023-project2-group9/doc/a_note_on_contributions.md

 + Wenchang Zhu:

-Analyzed rental price data and used reliable methodology to calculate monthly rent;
+Analyzed and wrangled rental price data and used reliable methodology to calculate monthly rent;

-Helped wrangle violence data to generate processed_violence.csv and visualized all the plots in Violence section;
+Helped wrangle violence data to generate *processed_violence.csv* and visualized all the plots in Violence section;

 Wrangled restaurant data to generate the plot in Grade A Restaurant section;

 Helped to create the interactive map;

-Designed the menu bar and the appearance of the Shiny app, including all the background images and name of the app;
+Designed the menu bar and the backgrounds of the Shiny app;

 Wrote README.md.